alessandrablasioli/NLP/README.md

 TODO

 ### Description
-For a detailed explanation of Assignment 2, please refer to [the report]().
-TODO: add report link
+For a detailed explanation of Assignment 2, please refer to [the report](https://github.com/alessandrablasioli/NLP/blob/main/A2/report.pdf).

 ### Usage
 To utilize this project, follow these steps: